HomeroRR/raytracing_in_cuda/README.md

 Ray Tracer written in CUDA
 ====================================================================================================
-The aim of this project is to implement a raytracer in CUDA.
+The aim of this project is to implement a raytracer in CUDA from scratch.

 How To Run
 -----------------